Street Vendors

 19th Century Netherlands park vendor

-Cigar vendor offering a half dozen varieties of hand made cigars in the public park.
-The Netherlands, c1885.
-Amsterdam was one of the world’s largest centers of international tobacco leaf trade, and one of Europe’s most important cigar centers.
+Beginning in the 18th century, Amsterdam was one of the world’s largest centers of the international tobacco leaf trade, and one of Europe’s most important cigar manufacturing centers.

-Street vendors in Caribbean plazas
+Street vendors in the Caribbean

 The family that sells together stays together